microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/educationassignment-get.md

 ---

 #### Response
-The following is an example of the response with status as inactive, when `Prefer: include-unknown-enum-members` is provided in the request header.
+The following example shows the response to a request that specified an inactive status by providing `Prefer: include-unknown-enum-members` in the request header.

 >**Note:** The response object shown here might be shortened for readability.